Fill out this form to get free information on courses, admissions and financial aid from your personal advisor.

 The acquisition, development, and retention of talent are critical elements in the success of any organization.
 In this course, students examine theories, approaches, and systems related to hiring, managing, training, and retaining employees in government and nonprofit organizations.
 Through the use of case studies, students explore topics that include legal and ethical considerations, diversity, performance management, the establishment and implementation of policy, technology, and conflict management.
 Students apply principles and concepts learned in this course to real-world situations encountered in public, private, and nonprofit organizations.

-Creating and maintaining sustainable and livable communities require leaders who understand the connections between the natural, built, and social environments, and those who can address these connections in a holistic and integrated fashion.
+Creating and maintaining sustainable and livable communities require leaders who understand the connections among the natural, built, and social environments, and who can address these connections in a holistic and integrated fashion.
 Students in this course examine concepts of sustainability and livability and explore popular approaches to creating and maintaining communities that are more environmentally sound, economically prosperous, and socially equitable.
 They also focus on strategies to halt urban sprawl and to promote alternative modes of transportation.
 Students define and explore these concepts through case studies and examples drawn from local communities.

 Effective community leaders must be familiar with a wide range of tools, strategies, and skills to create sustainable communities.
 In this course, students examine these elements to learn how leaders build capacity for community change; assess community needs and resources; create community visions; promote stakeholder interest and participation; analyze community problems; and carry out practices and interventions to improve sustainability in communities.
-They also explore sustainability frameworks and models and apply these and other concepts presented in the course to develop a proposal for sustainable community development, focusing on community assessment, stakeholder involvement, and development planning.
+They also explore sustainability frameworks and models, and they apply these and other concepts presented in the course to develop a proposal for sustainable community development, focusing on community assessment, stakeholder involvement, and development planning.

-Public decision-makers must understand and address a variety of complex and interrelated issues, such as land use and transportation, energy and environment, housing and schools, and regional economic development.
+Public decision makers must understand and address a variety of complex and interrelated issues, such as land use and transportation, energy and environment, housing and schools, and regional economic development.
 In this course, students learn how leaders attend to these issues in light of existing policies and contemporary social, economic, political, demographic, and technological trends.
 Students explore and discuss planning processes, tools, approaches, strategies, and policies used to create sustainable and livable communities through collaborative processes involving multiple stakeholders.
 Through the development of a policy-option written assignment, students assess critical issues and identify problem-solving strategies.

 In this course, students complete a capstone project using action research that fosters social change in public administration or nonprofit management and leadership.
 In the project they demonstrate the knowledge, skills, and competencies acquired in their master’s degree program.
 The project employs an action research model.
 Students reflect on how the project and the program have contributed to their personal, scholarly, and professional growth.